A series of infographics and a website showing our solar system to scale.

 OMG SPACE was published in Understanding the World (Taschen), in 2012.
 It was also featured in Fast Co.
 Design, Applied Arts, and Wired.

-I decided to build a website that would represent the scale of our solar system exactly.
+I built a website that represents the scale of our solar system exactly.
 A website is the only medium that could handle such a project - these distances and planets are so large, that most diagrams have to compress one or the other to fit the diagram onto a page.
-With some math, I figured out that representing both the planets and their relative distances to scale in print would require me to print enough paper that, if printed on 11" tall sheets and laid end to end, would be 13 times the height of the CN Tower.
-Clearly, print wasn't practical.

-Fortunately, the web is infinite, so a website was the natural solution.
+Fortunately, the web is infinite.
 All the planets and distances, as well as the asteroid belt and the distance to the heliosphere, are to scale.
 I still bumped up against some practicalities: some of the smaller planets had to be a single pixel in size relative to the scale of the distances, and making a pixel show up among a star field is tricky.
-But I came up with some design solutions for these problems, and in the end created a website that not only did what I needed it to (ie: blowing people's minds) but also is frequently used as a reference in teaching about space to kids around the world.
+But I came up with some design solutions, and in the end created a website that not only did what I needed it to (ie: blowing people's minds) but also is frequently used as a teaching tool for kids around the world.

 Users can visit a planet or body by clicking a link along the bottom of the site.
 Using some jQuery, I made the "travel time" (the time it takes to scroll to a new point on the page) always take 5 seconds, to further impress upon people the distance the're travelling.
 I added two layers of stars to the background to to give a sense of depth and showcase the speed and distance traveled, though this isn't mathetically accurate - it just makes people say "wow".